-The Planning Board's April 8, 2021 approval of PPS 4-19012 (PGCPB Resolution No. 2021-41) included findings of adequacy relative to public facilities, which this DSP is in conformance with.
+The Planning Board's approval of PPS 4-19012 (PGCPB Resolution No. 2021-41), on April 8, 2021, included findings of adequacy relative to public facilities, of which this DSP is in conformance.

 (11) On a property or parcel zoned E-I-A or M-X-T and containing a minimum of two hundred fifty (250) acres, a Mixed-Use Planned Community including a combination of residential, employment, commercial and institutional uses may be approved in accordance with the provisions set forth in this Section and Section 27-548.